Trofeo Città di Castelfidardo

 The Trofeo Città di Castelfidardo is a professional one day cycling race held annually in Italy.
 It was part of UCI Europe Tour in category 1.1 in 2005 and 2006 and 1.2 in 2008.
 The race returned to the national amateur calendar in 2011 after being cancelled in 2009 and 2010.
 It was reinstated as a 1.2 event on the UCI Europe Tour in 2023.

+Together with the Gran Premio Santa Rita, it forms the Due Giorni Marchigiana, which awards a prize to the best rider between the two races.